 - How much should the training cost?

-These three companies are just some of the certification bodies there are in the UK, and there is often a lot of confusion over whether you need to have a qualification from a particular body or not.
+These three companies are just some of the certification bodies in the UK, and there is often a lot of confusion over whether you need to have a qualification from a particular body.
 The simple answer is no.

 The most established or well-known isn’t always the right choice.
-The most important thing is that you find the right training course for you.
+The most important thing is finding the right training course for you, and different training providers will deliver the course under different certification bodies.
+For example:

-These different training courses have a different setup and course breakdown, but they all result in qualifications required to undertake electrical work in domestic properties.
+These training courses have different setups and course breakdowns, but they all result in qualifications required to undertake electrical work on domestic properties in the UK.

 City & Guilds

-City & Guilds is well established, with the City and Guilds of London Institute founded in 1878.
+City & Guilds is well established and probably the most recognised of the three, with the City and Guilds of London Institute founded in 1878.
 C&G was established to ensure a good standard of technical education.

-EAL work closely with their centres and provide a dedicated EAL External Quality Assurer for support.
+EAL work closely with its centres and provide a dedicated EAL External Quality Assurer for support.
 The Engineering Industry Training Board was founded in 1964, and EAL was introduced in 1992.

-The ACS is the qualification gas fitters must obtain before they can register with the Gas Safe Register.
-Since then, LCL has grown in size, responding to industry and centre requirements.
+The ACS is the qualification gas fitters must obtain before registering with the Gas Safe Register.
+Since then, LCL has grown, responding to industry and centre requirements.
 As a result, they now offer awards in various areas of building services engineering (BSE).

 Which one is better?